Ormannishe/WoWGoldGambler/README.md

 ##### Game Mode

 To change the Game Mode, the Dealer must first click the 'Options' button in the bottom right of the WoWGoldGambler UI.
 This will reveal additional options to the Dealer.
-They can select their desired Game Mode using the '<' and '>' buttons to cycle through options in the 'Game Mode' texbox.
+They can select their desired Game Mode using the '<' and '>' buttons to cycle through options in the 'Game Mode' textbox.

 ##### Chat Channel

 WoWGoldGambler can be played in either Party, Guild or Raid chat.
-When using Guild chat, it should be noted that the Blizzard API for Guild chat does not guarantee message order (this can effect WoWGoldGambler output).
+When using Guild chat, it should be noted that the Blizzard API for Guild chat does not guarantee message order (this can affect WoWGoldGambler output).

 To change the Chat Channel, the Dealer must first click the 'Options' button in the bottom right of the WoWGoldGambler UI.
 This will reveal additional options to the Dealer.
-They can select the Chat Channel they wish to play in using the '<' and '>' buttons to cycle through options in the 'Chat Channel' texbox.
+They can select the Chat Channel they wish to play in using the '<' and '>' buttons to cycle through options in the 'Chat Channel' textbox.

 ##### House Cut

 WoWGoldGambler can be configured to pay out a given percentage of winnings to the 'house' (ie. the guild bank).
 This can be a useful way of injecting gold into the guild bank at the end of a long, repair-heavy raid night!

 To set a House Cut, the Dealer must first click the 'Options' button in the bottom right of the WoWGoldGambler UI.
 This will reveal additional options to the Dealer.
-They can then enter an amount between 0 and 100 into the 'House Cut' texbox.
+They can then enter an amount between 0 and 100 into the 'House Cut' textbox.

 ## Game Modes